Ram-1998/live-worldmap-visualization/README.md

 # Twitter Live Data Visualization

 ## Live Hosts

-The project is hosted on http://karanagarwal.me/live-worldmap-visualization .
+The project is hosted on http://karanagarwal.me/live-worldmap-visualization.
+It can also be accessed through http://live-worldmap-visualization.herokuapp.com/.

 ## Description